Guided Backpacking Holidays in Cordillera Blanca – Huascaran National Park

 Day 1: Huaraz – Pitec – Yupanapampa

-We walk together to the public collectivo station and begin the journey with a spectacular scenic drive, passing small villages of Unchus and Llupa to Pitec 3880m (1 hour drive).
+You are picked up at your accommodation and begin the journey with a spectacular scenic drive, passing small villages of Unchus and Llupa to Pitec 3880m (1 hour drive).
 A pleasant walk up the Quebrada Quilcayhuanca Valley to camp at the head of the valley at Yupanapampa 4150m at the foot of Andavite, Tullparaju, Chinchey, Pucaranra mountains (6 hours hike).

 Day 2: Yupanapampa – Choco Pass – Cojup Valley